jaeboston/MLprojects/capstone/Starbucks/README.md

 ## Installation <a name="installation"></a>

 The Jupyter Notebook file should run using Python versions 3.*.
-The following lib. are used in the Notebook.
+The following Python packages are used in the Notebook.

 pandas
 numpy